ocaml-bench/sandmark/notebooks/README.md

 ### GUI

-If you are running the notebook from the GUI, ensure that you set the `artifacs_dir` to point to the correct location of the artifacts/ folder.
+If you are running the notebook from the GUI, ensure that you set the `artifacts_dir` to point to the correct location of the artifacts/ folder.

 As you execute the cells in the notebook, you will be presented with